 Yes, Trifexis has been given safely with a wide variety of products and medications.
+However, there is a label warning that serious adverse reactions have been reported following simultaneous extra-label use of ivermectin with spinosad alone, one of the components of Trifexis.
 Your veterinarian should be made aware of all products that you administered and/or intend to administer to your dog.

 Q: Can Trifexis be given to cats?

-No. Trifexis is not registered for use on cats.
+No. Trifexis is not approved for use in cats.
 Trifexis was developed exclusively for administration to dogs.
 If you also need flea control for your cat, Elanco offers a great choice for flea control for cats.

 Q: Can Trifexis tablets be crushed and put in food?